vime-js/vime/CONTRIBUTING.md

 As we're building out our provider we'll want to see and test it in the browser.
 There's already a file setup to do this.
 Go to [`playground/index.html`](./packages/core/playground/index.html) and add the provider just like the others have already been done so.
-You can serve the dev environment `npm run serve`, and select the file through the explorer to begin interacting with it in the browser.
+You can serve the dev environment `yarn serve`, and select the file through the explorer to begin interacting with it in the browser.

 When it comes to running automated E2E tests on the provider we can head over to [`cypress/tests/providers`](./packages/core/cypress/tests/providers) and add our provider just like the others have already been done so.
-Launch the Cypress testing environment `npm run cy:open`, and run the test file we just created.
+Launch the Cypress testing environment `yarn cy:open`, and run the test file we just created.
 A few tests are a little flaky, re-run if you're sure something should pass.
 At the minimum, the test harness should give you a good idea of everything your provider should be able to perform.

 After we wrap up all our testing and we're satisfied, the final steps are:

-1. Run the build script `npm run build`.
+1. Run the build script `yarn build`.
 2. Add small description about the provider to the auto-generated `readme.md` file (above the `<-- Auto Generated Below -->` comment).
 See other providers as an example.
 3. Create `usage` directory and add examples for the same frameworks that are listed for all other providers.